On the computability of conditional probability: Computable Conditional Probabilities and Distributions

-\begin{definition}[Computable conditional distributions] Let $\rv X$ and $\rv Y$ be computable random variables on computable metric spaces $S$ and $T$, respectively, and let $\kappa$ be a version of the conditional distribution $\Pr[\rv Y | \rv X]$.
-We say that $\Pr[\rv Y | \rv X]$ is computable when $\kappa$ is computable on a $\Pr_{\rv X}$-measure one subset of $S$. \end{definition}
+Let $\rv X$ and $\rv Y$ be random variables in computable Polish spaces $S$ and $T$, respectively, and let $\curry\kappa(\rv X)$ be a regular version of the conditional distribution $\CondProb{\rv Y}{\rv X}$.
+The above notions of computability are suitable for talking about the computability of $\kappa$ or any other version of it, and are appropriate notions of computability for statistical applications.

-Note that this definition is analogous to our Definition~\ref{compranvardef} of a \emph{computable random variable}.
-In fact, if $\kappa$ is a version of a computable conditional distribution $\Pr[\rv Y|\rv X]$, then $\kappa(\rv X, \pars)$ is a ($\sigma(\rv X)$-measurable) computable random probability measure (i.e., a probability-measure-valued random variable).